patternfly/edition-node-gulp/CODE-GUIDELINES.md

 ##### 2. Doc Block

 - Includes the name of the component and an optional comment.
-- Leave three blank lines bellow.
+- Leave two blank lines bellow.

 ##### 3. Section